Atmosphere/atmosphere/README.md

 ## Welcome to Atmosphere: The Asynchronous WebSocket/Comet Framework
 The Atmosphere Framework contains client and server side components.
-The majority of [popular frameworks](https://github.com/Atmosphere/atmosphere/wiki/Atmosphere-PlugIns-and-Extensions) are either supporting Atmosphere or supported natively by the framework(**).
+The majority of [popular frameworks](https://github.com/Atmosphere/atmosphere/wiki/Atmosphere-PlugIns-and-Extensions) are either supporting Atmosphere or supported natively by the framework.
 Atmosphere can be deployed in any Servlet Container or on top of the [Netty Framework](https://github.com/Atmosphere/nettosphere)

    Follow us on [Twitter](http://www.twitter.com/atmo_framework) or get the latest news [here](http://jfarcand.wordpress.com)